-43. orde the Audit Commission may summon any employee or officer of the Company, and even r their attendance without the presence of any other officer.
-Complies [X] Partially complies [] Explain [] 44. the on the Audit Commission should be informed of the structural and corporate modifications that company plans to carry out for its analysis and prior report to the Board of Directors heir economic conditions and accounting impact and, in particular, if applicable, on proposed exchange ratio.
-C Complies [] Partially complies [] Explain [] Not applicable [X] The Co mpany h nas not approved any structural and corporate modifications transactions during fiscal year 2023.
-45. That the risk control and management policy identifies or determines at least: a) The different types of risks, financial and non-financial (including operational, technological, legal, social, environmental, political and reputational, including those related to corruption) to be faced by the company, including contingent liabilities and other off-balance sheet risks. b) A risk control and management model based on different levels, of which a specialized risk commission shall form part when the sectorial regulations provide for it or the Company deems it appropriate. c) The level of risk that the Company considers acceptable. d) The measures foreseen to mitigate the impact of the risks identified, should they materialize. e) The information and internal control systems to be used to control and manage the aforementioned risks, including contingent liabilities or off-balance sheet risks.
-C Complies [] Partially complies [X] Explain [] The (Company 's risk control and management systems, described in detail in Section E ("Risk Control and Management
+43. That the Audit Commission may summon any employee or officer of the Company, and even order their attendance without the presence of any other officer.
+Complies [X] Partially complies [] Explain [] 44. plan The Audit Commission should be informed of the structural and corporate modifications that the company plans to carry out for its analysis and prior report to the Board of Directors on their economic conditions and accounting impact and, in particular, if applicable, on the proposed exchange ratio.
+Complies [] Partially complies [] Explain [] Not applicab le [X] The e Company has not approved any struct rural and corporate modifications s transactions duri ng the 2024 fis scal year.
+45. That t the risk control and d management policy identifies or determine s at least: a) a) The different types of risks, financial and non-financial (including operational, technological, legal, social, environmental, political and reputational, including those related to corruption) to be faced I the company, including contingent liabilities and other off-balance sheet risks. - b) b) A risk control and management model based on different levels, of which a specialized risk commission shall form part when the sectorial regulations provide for it or the Company deems it appropriate. c) The level of risk that the Company considers acceptable. d) The measures foreseen to mitigate the impact of the risks identified, should they materialize. e) and internal contro • manage the Complies [] Partially complies [X] Explain [] ana soc cor alyzes and cial, enviro d develops the financial and onmental and political risks gement systems, described in d non-financial risks related to s) and, if applicable, the exect anage them and the measure o the bid prepara ution of the proje ntion phases (ects by the Co in particular, ompany, as we operational, techell as the interna nological, leg I information and